beaverbuilder/documentation/versioned_docs/version-2.9/introduction/faq.md

 ## Is Beaver Builder a plugin or a theme?

-Beaver Builder is a WordPress page builder plugin and can be installed using the WordPress plugin installer.
-However, some of our premium packages includes the [BB Theme](/bb-theme/).
+Beaver Builder is a front-end page builder plugin for WordPress, which can be installed through the WordPress plugin installer.

+We also offer the [Beaver Builder Theme](/bb-theme/), included with all premium packages.

 See our [Pricing page](https://www.wpbeaverbuilder.com/pricing/) for more information.